sheng-eatamath/PromptCAL/README.md

 Our experiments are based on benchmarks including: fine-grained datasets ([CUB-200](), [StanfordCars](), [Aircraft](), [Herbarium2019](https://www.kaggle.com/c/herbarium-2019-fgvc6)), generic datasets ([CIFAR](), [ImageNet-100]()).

 Note that we use the same dataset split as [GCD](https://github.com/sgvaze/generalized-category-discovery).
+For ImageNet-100 dataset, we sample 100 classes adopted in this [issue](https://github.com/sgvaze/generalized-category-discovery/issues/12) from the original ImageNet-1k dataset into another folder and rename this dataset as `imagenet_100_gcd`.

 The dependency file of our model is `requirement.txt`